Clock icon

 Nesting Behavior: Your cat will seek out a quiet, secluded place to give birth.
 This nesting area may be a box, a corner, or a closet.
 Make sure to prepare a safe and comfortable nest for your cat in advance.
 Nesting behavior usually occurs 1 week prior to delivery in cats.

 Mammary enlargement: Mammary (breast) development and enlargement occur quite rapidly in the days leading up to labor as they fill with milk for the kittens.
-The nipples will appear larger and pinker than usual.

 Restlessness and Pacing: Your cat may appear increasingly anxious, pacing around the house or frequently changing resting spots.
 Overgrooming is also common at this stage.
 This restlessness is a clear indication that labor is imminent.

-Decrease in appetite: As labor approaches, your cat may lose her appetite which is a normal sign.
+Decrease in appetite: As labor approaches, your cat may lose her appetite, which is a normal sign.

-Active signs a cat is in labor
+Active signs that a cat is in labor

-Keep an eye out for these signs that your cat is actively in labor:
+Key signs that your cat is actively in labor:

 1. Strong and frequent contractions: Visible contractions of the uterus are a clear sign that your cat is in active labor.
 These contractions are seen in the abdominal area and are generally strong and frequent.

 2. Straining and visible effort: Your cat will noticeably strain and appear to be pushing.
-Minutes without producing a kitten after significant straining could indicate a problem, warranting immediate veterinary intervention.

 4. Vaginal discharge: A small amount of clear to bloody discharge is common during labor.
 However, excessive or foul-smelling discharge should be reported to your vet immediately.

-Create a calm and warm environment: Dim the lights and reduce noise levels to make your cat comfortable.
+Dim the lights and reduce noise levels to make your cat comfortable.
 Provide her with soft bedding in the nesting area you've prepared.
 The birthing location for the queen should provide a warm environment for the neonatal kittens, with temperatures ranging from 27 to 32 degrees Celsius (80-90°F).

-Monitor, don't meddle: It's tempting to step in, but often the best thing you can do is observe.
+It's tempting to step in, but often the best thing you can do is observe.
 Cats prefer to give birth with minimal human intervention, so give your cat the space she needs.